 As we outlined in the How to Create a Google Campaign section above, generic search terms are the staple Google ad type for both beginner and experienced online store marketers.
 The goal of these campaigns is to convert qualified intent-based traffic into new potential shoppers, and they have big scalability potential.
 These campaigns are recommended across the eCommerce niche, regardless of business size.

-8. Non-branded Niche Search Ads for eCommerce
+8. Non-branded Niche Search Ads for Your eCommerce Business

 Another search campaign you want to test is targeting niche categories so that you can target new potential shoppers looking for products in the category you sell in.
 These campaigns are recommended for online stores who sell in a niche market, like these top Shopify Plus stores.
 Examples of such niche terms could be ‘men’s swim shorts’ and ‘bracelets.’